robjohnnoble/RUtreebalance/README.md

 Publication: https://doi.org/10.1093/sysbio/syac027

-The tree must be provided either as a phylo object or as a dataframe with column names Parent, Identity and (optionally) Population.
+The tree must be provided either as a `phylo` object or as a dataframe with column names Parent, Identity and (optionally) Population.
+The latter is similar to `tree$edge`, where `tree` is a `phylo` object; the differences are in class (dataframe versus matrix) and column names.

 For example, here are four ways of inputting the same tree: